 - Starfire (2015): When the Chida monster devours a sunbather on the beach, he spits out her bones and her bikini after he's done.

 - Garfield: One comic has Garfield coming across a sign that says "Beware of Dog", but "dog" is crossed out and "bird" is written in its place with a tiny bird standing in front of it.
 Garfield scoffs at the idea until the bird spits out a dog collar.

 - Equestria: Across the Multiverse: In a world where the five Crystal Prep students were turned into giant, animalistic mutants by Scumlabs, Indigo Zap eats a Scumlab scientist when she breaks out and spits out her high-heeled shoes.

 - In Knowledge is Power, Voldemort is re-embodied as a six-foot tall squirrel.
 A Hungarian Horntail eats him and then spits out the tail.

 - Dragon Ball Z Abridged: During Cell's introduction, he ends up spitting out a pacifier.
 He then points out that it came out the wrong hole—Cell eats things through his tail.

-- Cloudy with a Chance of Meatballs 2: Towards the end, Chester V gets eaten by a Cheesespider, who spits out his orange vest.
+- Cloudy with a Chance of Meatballs 2: Towards the end, Chester V gets eaten by a Cheesespider, who spits out his orange vest, which also deflates.